 Art lovers interested in Seattle’s vibrant art scene are in luck.
 Take advantage of the free museum days on the first Thursday of the month which will give you access to places like the Seattle Art Museum, the Museum of History and Industry, and more.

 Unable to make it on that specific day?
-Certain museums like the Frye Art Museum and the Klondike Gold Rush Museum are always free.
+Certain museums in Seattle, like the Frye Art Museum and the Klondike Gold Rush Museum, are always free.
 You can also check out monthly Art Walks in a variety of neighborhoods, which feature work from local artists.
 The most popular and longest-running Art Walk is the one in Pioneer Square which has dozens of beautiful art galleries to explore.

 Watch Seattle’s favorite baseball team